 The most popular islands to visit after Milos include Kimolos, Folegandros, Sifnos and Santorini.
 This guide shows how to take the ferries from Milos.

 Whilst the closest island to Milos is Kimolos, you can make a trip to all the other Greek islands in the Cyclades by ferry.
-The most popular islands to visit after Milos are Folegandros, Sifnos, and Santorini.
+That said, the most popular islands to visit after Milos are Folegandros, Sifnos, and Santorini.

 During the busiest months for travel, there will be more frequent ferries from Milos to Folegandros, Sifnos, and Santorini and the other Greek islands in the Cyclades than in the off-season.
 These ferries will be a mix of direct and indirect crossings.